How to Use Umami with Astro: Complete Guide

 Installation

-Umami does not require an npm package.
-It works through a single script tag.
+Umami does not require a client npm package.
+The tracker works through a single script tag, so nothing extra ends up in your Astro bundle.
+The only npm package named umami is the self-hosted server application itself, not something you install into your Astro site.
 But first, you need a running Umami instance.

 Option 1: Umami Cloud (easiest)